Doom-pixel/sentinel/README.md

 - **🐳 Docker Isolation**: Each agent runs in its own container — full OS-level sandboxing, zero risk to your system
 - **🌐 Web Browsing**: Agent has Chromium built-in, can browse websites, fill forms, search Google — with live view in your chat
 - **🖥️ Live View**: Watch the agent's screen in real-time via noVNC, with replay timebar for reviewing past actions
-- **🧠 Any LLM**: Ollama (local), OpenAI GPT-4.1, Anthropic Claude 4, Google Gemini 2.5, Deepseek, Grok 3 — or type any custom model
+- **🧠 Any LLM**: Ollama (local), OpenAI GPT-5.2, Anthropic Claude sonnet 4.6, Anthropic Claude opus 4.6, Google Gemini 3.1, Google Gemini 3 flash, Deepseek, Grok 4.20 — or type any custom model
 - **💬 Chat Interface**: Full conversation with the agent — send follow-up messages, get markdown-formatted responses
 - **🎛️ Autonomy Levels**: Full, Read & Report, Ask Before Writing, or Read Only
 - **📝 Auto Reports**: Summary in chat + detailed report saved to your project folder